Rogerrenjifo/cocktailsApp/wiki.md

 ## 7. Trading Rules (Source of Truth)
 Initial state:
 - If cocktail has no trading state, precioActualBs starts at precioPromedio.
-- precioHace15Min also starts at precioPromedio.
+- precioHace15Min starts from a synthetic reference close to precioPromedio.

 Minute tick:
-- Every 60 seconds, price decreases by 1 Bs.
+- Every 60 seconds, price is updated with mean reversion + bounded random noise + sell pressure.
-- Price cannot go below precioMinimo.
+- Price is clamped between precioMinimo and a max bound based on precioPromedio.
+- Each tick appends a point to historialPrecios.
+- Each tick can add simulated market activity used for volumen/ops.

 Buy impact:
 - Buying quantity q increases current price by q Bs immediately.
+- Buy also updates historialPrecios and actividad15Min.

 15-minute reference update:
-- Every 15 minutes, precioHace15Min is set to current price.
-- Displayed percentage change is calculated against precioHace15Min.
+- Change is calculated against the reference price from the stored history window.
+- UI shows both percentage and absolute Bs change.

 Offline behavior:
 - No retroactive catch-up if page was closed.